 - ETH Zürich

 - TU Berlin

 - TU München

 - Model-driven General Indicator Modelling exemplified by the Building Thermal Energy Assessment Standard DIN 18599-2.
-IDP-Arbeit, 2016 mehr… BibTeX
+IDP-Arbeit, 2016 more… BibTeX

 - Voluminator 2.0 - Speeding up the Approximation of the Volume of Defective 3D Building Models.
-ISPRS Annals of Photogrammetry, Remote Sensing and Spatial Information Sciences, 2016 mehr… BibTeX
+ISPRS Annals of Photogrammetry, Remote Sensing and Spatial Information Sciences, 2016 more… BibTeX

 - A Model-driven Approach for Linking Building Thermal Energy Assessment Standards and the CityGML Energy Application Domain Extension (ADE) using UML.
-Masterarbeit, 2015 mehr… BibTeX
+Master thesis, 2015 more… BibTeX

 - OGC standard CityGML opens up new applications in energy simulation.
-Journal of the National Institute of Building Sciences 2 (6), 2014, 30-32 mehr… BibTeX
+Journal of the National Institute of Building Sciences 2 (6), 2014, 30-32 more… BibTeX

 - Simulation-Based Total Energy Demand Estimation of Buildings using Semantic 3D City Models.
-International Journal of 3-D Information Modeling 3 (2), 2014, 35-53 mehr… BibTeX
+International Journal of 3-D Information Modeling 3 (2), 2014, 35-53 more… BibTeX

 - Cloud-basierter 3D-Webclient zur kollaborativen Planung energetischer Maßnahmen am Beispiel von Berlin und London.
 In: Geoinformationssysteme 2014.
-Wichmann, 2014 mehr… BibTeX
+Wichmann, 2014 more… BibTeX